 All students admitted to the program will receive copies of the program’s policies.
 They are available to applicants upon request.

 Three measures of success used by the School are graduation rate, pass rate on the national certification exam and employment rate.
-The School has a 100% pass rate on the ASCP Board of Certification MLS exam, a 100% graduation rate and a 100% employment rate.
 View the yearly outcome measures.